RubyLearning/blog/content/post/2013/06/19/how-do-i-benchmark-ruby-code.md

 ![Jesse Storimer](http://rubylearning.com/images/jessestorimer.jpg)
 **S**o you've got some Ruby code and you want to make it faster.
-Maybe youve already got a new implementation in mind, or maybe youre still cooking that up.
+Maybe youve already got a new implementation in mind, or maybe you're still cooking that up.
 But how do you make *certain* that your new implementation is faster?